DigitalPhantom/PhantomWeatherAndroid/README.md

-# Phantom Weather for Android
+# Phantom Weather App for Android